-Black History Month for Teens
+February is Black History Month (Teens)

 A selection of books for teens by Black Canadian authors.